-The two most common ways of reaching Budapest is by plane or train.
+The two most common ways of reaching Budapest are by plane or by train.

-Arriving in Budapest by train is the next best option of reaching this beautiful city in Hungary.
-Daily trains operate in and out of Budapest Central Station, connecting Budapest from other major countries in Europe such as Austria, Czech, Slovakia and Romania, to name a few.
+Arriving in Budapest by train is the next best option for reaching this beautiful city in Hungary.
+Daily trains operate in and out of Budapest Central Station, connecting Budapest from other major countries in Europe such as Austria, Czech, Slovakia, and Romania, to name a few.

 Traveling around Europe by train is one of the best ways to get around at an affordable cost.
 I highly recommend purchasing a Eurail Pass to make the most out of your Europe trip.
-There are many different passes available which give you access to the majority of trains, buses and boats within 31 countries in Europe!
+There are many different passes available that give you access to the majority of trains, buses, and boats within 31 countries in Europe!

 Click Here to get your Eurail Pass today!